Manage pricing and data volume in Application Insights

 For more information about the Enterprise plan, see Enterprise pricing details.

 Multi-step web tests

-There's an additional charge for multi-step web tests.
-This refers to web tests that perform a sequence of actions.
+Multi-step web tests incur an additional charge.
+Multi-step web tests are web tests that perform a sequence of actions.

-There is no separate charge for 'ping tests' of a single page.
-Telemetry from both ping tests and multi-step tests is charged along with other telemetry from your app.
+There's no separate charge for ping tests of a single page.
+Telemetry from ping tests and multi-step tests is charged the same as other telemetry from your app.

-a.
-Review your data volume for the month.
-This includes all the data received and retained (after any sampling from your server and client apps, and from availability tests.
+A. Review your data volume for the month.
+This includes all the data that's received and retained (after any sampling) from your server and client apps, and from availability tests.

 Application Insights charges are added to your Azure bill.
-You can see details of your Azure bill on the Billing section of the Azure portal or in the Azure Billing Portal.
+You can see details of your Azure bill in the Billing section of the Azure portal, or in the Azure billing portal.

-- Sampling: This mechanism can be used reduce the amount of telemetry sent from your server and client apps, with minimal distortion of metrics.
-This is the primary tool you have to tune the amount of data.
+- Sampling: You can use sampling to reduce the amount of telemetry that's sent from your server and client apps, with minimal distortion of metrics.
+Sampling is the primary tool you can use to tune the amount of data you send.
 Learn more about sampling features.

-- Throttling: This limits the data rate to 32 k events per second, averaged over 1 minute.
+- Throttling: Throttling limits the data rate to 32,000 events per second, averaged over 1 minute per instrumentation key.